 The Company sponsors a defined contribution 401(k) Plan that is available to a majority of the Company's full-time employees the first of the calendar quarter following completion of three months of service.
 The Plan is available to non full-time employees the first day of the calendar quarter following one year of service upon completion of 1,000 hours in that year.
 The Plan provides for a matching contribution of fifty cents (\$.50) for each one dollar (\$1.00) of a participant's contributions to the Plan that do not exceed 6 percent of his or her eligible compensation (which includes commissions, overtime and bonuses).
-The charge to expense for the Company match was approximately \$7.7 million for the year ended December 31, 2012 and \$7.0 million for each of the years ended December 31, 2012, and \$7.0 million for each of the years ended December 31, 2012, and 2010 approximately, 32.5%, 35.5% and 35.1%, respectively of the plan assets consisted of Rollins, Inc. Common Stock.
-Total administrative fees paid by the Company for the Plan were approximately \$53 thousand in 2012, \$42 thousand in 2011 and \$210.
+The charge to expense for the Company match was approximately \$7.7 million for the year ended December 31, 2012 and \$7.0 million for each of the years ended December 31, 2011 and 2010.
+At December 31, 2012, 2011 and 2010 approximately, 32.5%, 35.5% and 35.1%, respectively of the plan assets consisted of Rollins, Inc. Common Stock.
+Total administrative fees paid by the Company for the Plan were approximately \$53 thousand in 2012, \$42 thousand in 2011 and \$21 housand in 2010.